A proof of a conjecture of Erd\H{o}s and Gy\'{a}rf\'{a}s on monochromatic path covers: Acknowledgements

 \section{Acknowledgements}

 The second author is supported by the London Mathematical Society and the Heilbronn Institute for Mathematical Research through an Early Career Fellowship.
 The third author is supported by the Martingale Foundation.
+We thank Zach Hunter and Frank Oberson for their comments on the paper.